Loland-30/PuggeSpill/README.md

 ## Project Status

-SpellStack is actively developed.
+SpellStack is actively developed and currently in an early-access / portfolio-build phase.

+> **Branch note:** The live build and active development currently use the `dev` branch.
+The `main` branch is reserved for the first stable v1.0 release, once the core roadmap is complete, including realtime multiplayer gameplay, AI-assisted sentence generation, additional content, and final polish.

 The current build focuses on the core loop:

 * Create an account and sign in
 * Create and manage custom vocabulary decks